-- As much notice as possible should be given to an employee when terminating a flexible work arrangement, preferably not less than two weeks.
+As much notice as possible should be given to an employee when terminating a flexible work arrangement, preferably not less than two weeks.
 However, it is within management’s discretion to terminate the arrangement immediately if the needs of the operation are not being met or if the employee’s performance significantly diminishes.

-- Management, who are considering a flexible work arrangement request, should review the Flexible Work Arrangement Management Training.
+> - Management, who are considering a flexible work arrangement request, should review the Manager and Supervisor Training (PPTX).

-- Management should also consult with their Human Resources Business Partner as necessary when considering a flexible work arrangement request.
+> - Management should also consult with their Human Resources Business Partner as necessary when considering a flexible work arrangement request.

-- Management should maintain a signed Flexible Work Arrangement Agreement for on file in the department, and it is advisable to submit a copy to Human Resources.
+> - Management should maintain a signed Flexible Work Arrangement Agreement (PDF) for on file in the department, and it is advisable to submit a copy to Human Resources.

-- All staff should understand that not all jobs/roles are conducive to a flexible work arrangement and such arrangements are at the discretion of management.
+> - All staff should understand that not all jobs/roles are conducive to a flexible work arrangement and such arrangements are at the discretion of management.